 Go to First Palette to learn how to make your very own circus tent!
-All you need to do is print out the template on card stock and then its just a matter of adding details place for your circus dolls, clowns and animals to play around.
+All you need to do is print out the template on card stock and then it’s just a matter of adding details and place for your circus dolls, clowns, and animals to play around with.

 Don’t you feel like you’re at the circus already?
 Circuses have their own culture depending upon where you live, and these circus crafts and activities for kids are perfect to learn more about them!